Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 The custodian (or, in modern times, a lawyer for the government) appears with the prisoner and explains the custodian’s legal justification for detaining the defendant.
 The court then decides whether the detention is legal.

-The United States Constitution provides that the writ of habeas corpus can only be suspended in time of war, while the constitutions of most states (including Texas) secure the right to use a writ of habeas corpus to review claims of unlawful confinement.
+The United States Constitution provides that the writ of habeas corpus can only be suspended in time of war.
+While the constitutions of most states (including Texas) secure the right to use a writ of habeas corpus.
+Above all, to review claims of unlawful confinement.

-A 2255 proceeding provides the same right to judicial review of federal detentions that the writ of habeas corpus would provide.
+A 2255 proceeding provides the same right to judicial review of federal detentions.
+Similarly, that the writ of habeas corpus would provide.
 Congress enacted section 2255 to streamline the process of judicial review.
 Instead of petitioning the court to issue a writ, section 2255 begins the process of judicial review with a motion.
-While a traditional writ directs a custodian to produce a prisoner in court, section 2255 allows the defendant’s claims to be reviewed in court without necessarily requiring the defendant to travel to court.
+While a traditional writ directs a custodian to produce a prisoner in court.
+Section 2255 allows the defendant’s claims to be reviewed in court without necessarily requiring the defendant to travel to court.

 In most other respects, a 2255 proceeding is the same as a habeas corpus proceeding.
-The prisoner challenges the legality of his or her detention and the government is required to demonstrate that the prisoner is lawfully imprisoned.
+The prisoner challenges the legality of his or her detention.
+The government is required to demonstrate that the prisoner is lawfully imprisoned.

-The traditional writ of habeas corpus remains available to challenge certain conditions of confinement and other issues that a 2255 motion cannot reach.
-For most defendants serving a federal sentence, however, a 2255 motion is their best chance to win their freedom after a direct appeal has ended.
+The traditional writ of habeas corpus in Lubbock remains available to challenge certain conditions of confinement.
+In addition to other issues that a 2255 motion cannot reach.
+For most defendants serving a federal sentence.
+However, a 2255 motion is their best chance to win their freedom after a direct appeal has ended.